 The Group is committed to good corporate governance to meet the requirements of our business and stakeholders.
-The Board has established the Audit, Sustainability (supported by the Risk Management Committee and the Sustainability Management Committee), Remuneration and Nomination Committees, to proactively ensure the overall corporate governance, risk management framework and sustainability strategy of the Group are appropriate and effective.
+The Board has established the Audit (supported by the Risk Management Committee), Sustainability (supported by the Sustainability Management Committee), Remuneration and Nomination Committees, to proactively ensure the overall corporate governance, risk management framework and sustainability strategy of the Group are appropriate and effective.